Skip to main content

 Example event log

-On the Findings page, you can view the logged information including the original input, processed output, detections, and the metadata you provided in the request payload.
+On the Findings page, you can view logged information, including the original input, processed output, detections, and the metadata from your request payload.

 JSON representation of an example event data logged in AIDR